 Until recently, school transportation has been centered on two main objectives: safety and efficiency of school bus operations.
 Since September 11, 2001, transportation system security has been added into the equation.
 In addition to the threat from foreign and domestic terrorist groups, the school bus driver and passengers may be targets of violence from students, unauthorized boarders and criminal elements outside the school bus.
 School transportation professionals must give school transportation security and emergency preparedness at least the same level of commitment as has been given to safety and efficiency.
+School systems must give school buses as much priority as the school buildings.

 Recent events demonstrate that terrorists totally disregard the sanctity of education facilities and school children.
 Individual terrorists and/or terrorist organizations look for targets that will strike fear into our society.
-Terrorists select emotional targets when actions against the more traditional military, government and economic targets do not achieve their desired goals.
-Current terrorist activities indicate a change in tactics and targets.
+Terrorists and individuals with criminal intent select emotional targets when actions against the more traditional military, government and economic targets do not achieve their desired goals.
+Current violent activities indicate a change in tactics and targets.

 School transportation is a lot like the electric and water companies-service performed flawlessly attracts little notice.
-Society rarely gives school bus transportation a second thought-unless something goes wrong, which is a relatively rare event.
+Society rarely gives school bus transportation a second thought- unless something goes wrong, which is a relatively rare event.

 Complacency and the attitude that "it won't happen here" set the stage for terrorists to perpetrate their crimes.
 The transportation industry must increase awareness and mitigate the potential for terrorist attacks on school transportation systems.
-The initial step is for transporters to become aware of potential problems and to indentify reasonable and practical solutions.
+The initial step is for transporters to become aware of potential problems and to identify practical solutions.